astronomer/airflow-guides/guides/airflow-datasets.md

 This feature will help with many common use cases.
 For example, consider a data engineering team with a DAG that creates a dataset and an analytics team with a DAG that analyses the dataset.
 Using datasets, the data analytics team can ensure their DAG runs only when the data engineering team's DAG has finished publishing the dataset.

 In this guide, we'll explain the concept of datasets in Airflow and how to use them to implement triggering of DAGs based on dataset updates.
+We'll also discuss how the datasets concept works with the Astro Python SDK.

 ## Assumed knowledge